 During the Daily Planning procedure, the Operator will compare the nominated quantity of natural gas for delivery to the LNG Entry Point by an LNG User acting as a Transmission User against the following:

-Α) The estimated, at the end of the day to which the Nomination or Renomination applies, LNG Daily Reserve of the LNG User.When estimating the Daily LNG Reserve of each LNG User, the Operator also takes into account any LNG Transactions taking place on the given day.
+Α) The estimated, at the end of the day to which the Nomination or Renomination applies, LNG Daily Reserve of the LNG User.
+When estimating the Daily LNG Reserve of each LNG User, the Operator also takes into account the approved LNG Transactions taking place on the given day.

 B) Minimum Daily Send Out Rate of LNG Terminal